Pokémon Ranger and the Temple of the Sea: Theatrical run

-Pokémon Ranger and the Temple of the Sea was released in Japan on July 15, 2006 with a 105 minute running time.
+Pokémon Ranger and the Temple of the Sea was released in Japan on July 15, 2006, with a 105 minute running time.
 The film was distributed by Toho in Japan.

 TV broadcast

 In North America, Pokémon Ranger and the Temple of the Sea was aired on Cartoon Network on March 23, 2007.

 Home media

 The original Japanese version of the film was released on DVD on December 22, 2006.
 The English dub was first released in North America on April 3, 2007.
 It was later released in Australia nearly a year later, on February 6, 2008.
 The American set included the Pikachu short Pikachu's Island Adventure (ピカチュウのわんぱくアイランド, Pikachū no Wanpaku Airando), which was previously shown in August 2006 as an exclusive in-flight short film on the Pokémon Jet of All Nippon Airways (ANA).

-The film has yet to be released on DVD in the United Kingdom although it has been released in UK iTunes Store.
-Blu-ray Release on December 13, 2021 in the UK.
+The film was never been released on DVD in the United Kingdom although it has been released in UK iTunes Store.